ModithaDilshan/model-deploy-/README.md

 3. Install Node.js.
 4. Pull this repository onto the server and run `npm install`.
 5. Copy the Unity project (`My project (1)`) to `UNITY_PROJECT_PATH` **if** you’ll build on demand.
-6. Create a `.env` containing the AWS configuration, Unity paths (when required), and optionally `PREBUILT_EXECUTABLE=D:/path/to/MyGame.exe`.
+6. Create a `.env` containing the AWS configuration and Unity paths.
 7. Run `npm run worker` (use a Windows service or Task Scheduler to keep it running).

 ### 4. Validate end-to-end flow